What is River Rafting at Rishikesh?

 Non-Swimmers are also allowed for Rafting in Rishikesh.
 As there is no considerable danger as you’ll be provided with PFD jackets which keeps you afloat on the water.

 Rishikesh is a beautiful city located in the foothills of the Himalayas along the banks of River Ganga in the northern state of Uttarakhand.
 Being the adventure Capital of India, Rishikesh has many adventure activities to choose from such as Bungee Jumping, Giant Swing, Flying Fox, Camping, Jungle Safari, Paragliding, and Hot-Air Balloon.
-River rafting at Rishikesh is the most popular adventure activity loved by adventure seekers.
+Book your river rafting packages and enjoy the thrill in the rapids of Ganges.

 What are the best places to visit in Rishikesh?